coreyhulse/pinball_tournament_machine_notes/machines/SurfnSafari_cn_182_G5W0z.md

 #### Tech Notes

-To make SnS suitable for any competition, the following changes are recommended:

-- Tournament mode on (does not balance the plunge)
-- Catch Up off
-- Turn on Novelty mode so normal extra balls and specials are worth points.
+There is a tournament ROM that makes Surf 'n Safari more suitable for tournament play.
+If you are using the stock ROM, make these physical changes along with some settings changes.

+- Plug the Plunge hole
+  - The Plunge awards are unbalanced and can give one player "absolutely nothing" and another player instant multiball, a completed column, or millions of points.)
 - Remove the outlane switches.
-The Exit award is another source of widely unbalanced awards.
-Note that the outlane ball save will also be disabled when the outlane switches are removed.
+  - The Exit award is another source of widely unbalanced awards.
-- If you can Plug the Plunge hole (The Plunge awards are unbalanced and can give one player "absolutely nothing" and another player instant multiball, a completed column, or millions of points.)
-- IF you Remove the outlane switches.
-The Exit award is another source of widely unbalanced awards.
-Note that the outlane ball save will also be disabled when the outlane switches are removed.
+  - Note that the outlane ball save will also be disabled when the outlane switches are removed.
-- IF Do Remove the outlane swtiches.
-Remove the Exit Award bulbs to make it more clear to players that no ball save or Exit Award.
+  - If you do remove the outlane switches then also remove the Exit Award bulbs to make it more clear to players that there is no ball save or Exit Award.

 #### Notes about DOUBLE